-Everyone loves Green Bean Casserole with tender green beans and crispy fried onions in a shortcut cream sauce.
-It’s topped with more crispy onions and baked until browned and bubbly.
+Everyone loves a classic green bean casserole recipe with tender green beans and crispy fried onions in a shortcut creamy mushroom sauce.
+This is a perfect Thanksgiving side topped with crispy french-fried onions and baked until golden brown and bubbly.

 Holly’s Recipe Highlights